The Wake (Voivod album): Background

 In an interview with Metal Hammer about the musical style of the album, Langevin said:

 "The music is like a futuristic prog thrash metal trek with many twists and turns.
 The story involves the usual Voivodian topics: disasters, chaos, conflicts, strange plots and alternate consciousness."

+Awards

+The album won the Metal/Hard Music Album of the Year at the Juno Awards of 2019.